lizhao007/DeepBSA/README.md

 # Background
 DeepBSA is a novel bulked segregant analysis (BSA) software for the dissection of complex traits.
-Two brand-new algorithms are developed in DeepBSA named deep learning (DL) and k-value (K), which can be applied on different number (at least 2) of bulked pools.
-DeepBSA also integrates five widely used algorithms - ED4, delta SNP_index, G', Ridit and SmoothLOD, and DL performs better than them with absolute bias and signal-to-noise ratio in our simulation.
-Overall, DeepBSA provides a user-friendly, OS-compatible, and all-in-one pipeline, which do not need sophisticated bioinformatics skills for BSA.
+Two brand-new algorithms are developed in DeepBSA, deep learning (DL) and k-value (K), which can be applied to different numbers (at least 2) of bulked pools.
+DeepBSA also integrates five widely used algorithms - ED4, delta SNP_index, G', Ridit, and SmoothLOD, and DL performs better than them with absolute bias and signal-to-noise ratio in our simulation.
+Overall, DeepBSA provides a user-friendly, OS-compatible, and all-in-one pipeline, which does not need sophisticated bioinformatics skills for BSA.

 # Installation
-DeepBSA is available for both Windows and Linux, and the download link is: http://zeasystemsbio.hzau.edu.cn/tools.html.
+DeepBSA is available for both Windows and Linux, and the download link is http://zeasystemsbio.hzau.edu.cn/tools.html.
 The alternate cloud download link is:
 链接：https://pan.baidu.com/s/1PbqOu5fDXK2RU5Hi3G4p6A?pwd=c71e
 提取码：c71e

 # Update history
+##2024.5 version 1.6：The flashback problem of the Windows version has been fixed, and the problem of data volume has been tested.
+VCF pretreatment of 100,000 SNP in two mixed pools takes about 3 minutes, and calculation and drawing take about 10 seconds.
+The pretreatment of a VCF file with 10 million SNP is about 2 hours (about 80 minutes corresponding to CSV format), and the calculation and drawing are about 25 minutes.（Windows 版本的闪退问题已经修复，同时测试了数据量的问题。两个混池10万SNP的VCF预处理约3分钟，计算及画图约10秒；1000万SNP的VCF文件预处理约2小时（对应CSV格式约80分钟），计算及画图约25分钟.）

+2023.9 version 1.5：Improved drawing and fixed small bugs.

-2022.11.15 version1.4: Improving the function of Simulator and offering the software for Linux.
+2022.11.15 version 1.4: Improving the Simulator's function and offering the software for Linux.

-2022.08.30 version1.3: Adding PDF file of mapping result and CSV file of algorithm value.
+2022.08.30 version 1.3: Adding PDF file of mapping result and CSV file of algorithm value.

-2022.08.16 version1.2
+2022.08.16 version 1.2

-2022.07.25 version1.1
+2022.07.25 version 1.1

 # Input
 The input file for DeepBSA is the VCF file, which contains genomic variants for all bulked pools.
-For the genomic variant calling, we'd love to recommendate using GATK using the guided bioinformatic pipeline as follows:
+For the genomic variant calling, we'd love to recommend using GATK using the guided bioinformatic pipeline as follows:

 ```
 ***Taking two mixed pools as examples***